 The Journal of Associated Medical Sciences was established in 1968.
-For 47 years that we published in printed journal before updating to electronic issues in Vol.50, No.1 in the year 2015 with free access.
+For 58 years, we published in a printed journal before switching to electronic issues in Vol. 50, No. 1 in 2015, with free access.

 Aims and Scope

-The Journal of Associated Medical Sciences belongs to the Faculty of Associated Medical Sciences (AMS), Chiang Mai University, Thailand.
-The journal specifically aims to provide a platform for medical technologists, radiologic technologists, occupational therapists, physical therapists, physiotherapists, speech-language pathologists, and other related professionals to distribute, share, and discuss their research findings, inventions, and innovations in the areas of:
+The Journal of Associated Medical Sciences is published by the Faculty of Associated Medical Sciences (AMS), Chiang Mai University, Thailand.
+The journal specifically aims to provide a platform for medical technologists, radiologic technologists, occupational therapists, physical therapists, rehabilitation professionals, and speech-language pathologists to distribute, share, and discuss their research findings, inventions, and innovations in the areas of:

 1. Medical Technology